Japh/Favorite-Plugins/readme.txt

 Certainly!
 Simply enter the other user's username into the field instead, click 'Get Favorites', and you'll see their favorite plugins.

+= Can I filter user's favorite plugins by search? =

+Of course!
+It adds a specific field for this, so it's more useful than the original Favorite tab!

 = What if I already have some of my favorite plugins installed? =

 Not to worry, the 'Favorites' tab will show you if you already have one of your favorite plugins installed.
 In fact, it'll even let you know if the installed version is out of date.